tdyer/ga-ruby-basics/basic_ruby.md

 The Ruby Interperter is just a program that is started when you invoke the 'ruby' command on the command line.

-It will run "Ruby", aka Ruby interpreter and take a file names as a parameter.
+It will run "Ruby", aka Ruby interpreter, and takes one or more file names as a parameter.

+## Ruby help
+ruby --help

 ## Create a branch named 'my_work' and change into this branch.
 ##  Create a file 'basic_ruby.rb" and insert the below Ruby
 my_child_age = 2

 my_age = 32

 current_year = 2014

 child_dob = current_year - my_child_age

 my_dob = current_year - my_age

 my_dads_age = 57

 my_dads_dob = current_year - my_dads_age

 my_first_name = "Jen"

 my_last_name = "Smith"

 my_full_name = my_first_name + " " + my_last_name

 ## Run the above ruby.